 Competitive Scholarships and Fellowships

 Several competitive scholarships and fellowships are available to students in all pathways who are entering their Specialized Year.
-Applicants must be enrolled in at least 10.5 credits, including field, in order to be considered for these scholarships.
+Applicants must be enrolled in at least 10.5 credits, including practicum, in order to be considered for these scholarships.
 Below are brief descriptions of the available awards.

 Please visit the CSSW competitive awards page at socialwork.columbia.edu/competitive-awards-at-cssw for more details, including application requirements: